 - Partner with and promote organisations focused on diversity and inclusion issues.
 This involves supporting their work within the community while ensuring that employees gain access to their specialised knowledge and support.
 Organisations we have worked with include Stonewall Scotland, Samaritans, Place 2 Be and Streetwork, to name just a few.

 Our approach to diversity and inclusion

 Baillie Gifford takes all aspects of diversity and inclusion seriously.
-Our Diversity and Inclusion Group comprises five partners and an experienced HR professional and acts as an advisory body to the rest of the firm, supporting initiatives that we believe will further improve diversity and inclusion within Baillie Gifford and the wider community.
+Our Diversity and Inclusion Group comprises six individuals, including four partners and acts as an advisory body to the rest of the firm, supporting initiatives that we believe will further improve diversity and inclusion within Baillie Gifford and the wider community.